DennisWu0/Manual-building-a-k8s-cluster-via-kubeadm/guide.md

 ### Step 2: Disable Swap

-Kubernetes requires **swap to be disabled**.
+K8s requires **swap to be disabled**.
 If swap is on, the kubelet service will refuse to start.

 ```bash
 sudo swapoff -a